100 Women Who Care North Suburban Chicago

 We meet four times a year on the second Tuesday of February, May, August and November.
 Members are expected to commit $100 each quarter or $400/year.

-• At in-person meetings, many members arrive early to dine and socialize.
+- At in-person meetings, many members arrive early to dine and socialize.
+In-person meetings are also streamed live on Zoom and members may observe, ask questions through chat, and vote.

-• When Covid is behind us, we will be meeting virtually on Zoom for the February and August meetings, and in-person for the May and November meetings.
-Location is TBD but will likely be a restaurant somewhere in the northern suburbs.
+- We meet virtually-only on Zoom for the February and August meetings, and in-person for the May and November meetings.
+Locations for in-person meetings are always in the northern suburbs.

 2) Can I invite other people?